Live Nude Girls

 Live Nude Girls is a 1995 American comedy film featuring Dana Delany, Kim Cattrall, Cynthia Stevenson, Laila Robins, Lora Zane and Olivia d'Abo.
-The film writer and director Julianna Lavin (in her directing debut) plays the role of a minor character.
+The film writer and director Julianna Lavin (in her directorial debut) plays the role of a minor character.

 Synopsis

 A group of childhood friends have a sleepover as a bachelorette party for Jamie, where the conversations evolve from the topic of their relationships with men to sex and related fantasies.
 The group includes two sisters, Rachel and Jill, between whom remains some emotional tension.
 The hostess for the evening, the bisexual Georgina, is pestered by her possessive live-in lover Chris, who declines to join the party, staying in her bedroom.